NirshalChandraSekar/NirshalChandraSekar/README.md

 </h2>

 <h4>
-Technical Background
+Technical Background:
 </h4>

 I am a graduate student in Robotics at the University of Minnesota.
-I work at the [Robotics: Perception and Manipulation Lab](https://rpm-lab.github.io/), under Assistant Professor Karthik Desingh.
+I work at the [Robotics: Perception and Manipulation Lab](https://rpm-lab.github.io/), under Assistant Professor.
+[Karthik Desingh](https://karthikdesingh.com/).